bsutton/sounds/README.md

 RecorderPlaybackController - pairs a SoundPlayerUI and SoundRecorderUI to provide a co-ordinated recording/playback UI.

-Note: there are some limitations on the supported codecs.
-See the [codec] section below.
+Note: there are some limitations on the supported MediaFormat.
+See the [MediaFormat] section below.

 ![Demo](https://raw.githubusercontent.com/bsutton/sounds/master/example.png)